 As a non-profit organization, CineStory is devoted to nurturing screenwriters in a non-commercial, creative and inspiring environment.
 All of its mentors are professionals currently working in Hollywood and all donate their time to CineStory's mentorship programs.

-The Grand Prize of the Screenwriting Awards is a year long Fellowship where you'll work hand in hand with two Mentors along with a $10,000 cash prize.
+One writer will receive a year long Fellowship where you'll work hand in hand with two Mentors along with a $10,000 cash prize.

 THE CINESTORY WRITERS' RETREAT

 CineStory's Retreat is dedicated to the advancement of great new voices in screenwriting.
 Retreat attendees are chosen from our yearly submission process.

 Although its primary focus is on developing their craft, writers attending the Retreat have landed representation, optioned material and gained writing assignments, as well as making ongoing connections with executives, producers, managers, agents and pro writers.